 Be prepared because I’m about to get real:

 I shouldn’t have to ask you how you’d react if I died at the hands of a cop’s gun for you to pull your head out of your feelings to see the reality.
 We are all in danger.
 The world is political.
-Whiteness and white comfort is just the assumed “normal”.
+Whiteness and white comfort is not only assumed “normal”.
+It’s a “normal” worth defending by brutalizing, killing, and imprisoning others in the sake of capitalism and white supremacy.
 It is your job as a white person to attack white supremacy.

 If I die, I want you to feel guilty because you realize you could’ve done more.
 You could’ve told your racist cousin to fuck off or checked yourself on a regular basis before coming to a black person to help you contextualize your feelings.